esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 #### Playing the video

 Now we finally can get out phone and start streaming the video!
-In order to do that, we have to click the "*New video stream*" button as shown on the screenshoots below, enter the JID of the RaspberryPi and confirm with the "*Stream!*" button.
+In order to do that, we have to click the "*New video stream*" button as shown on the screenshots below, enter the JID of the RaspberryPi and confirm with the "*Stream!*" button.

 <img alt="Mangosta start streaming" src="mangosta_start_stream_1.png" width="30%">